isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-The Pulse of Malayan Literature .md

 Today, Wang Gungwu is better known as a distinguished historian and scholar on the Chinese diaspora; less is known about his literary forays during his varsity days and their significance to the early development of Singaporean literature.13 When *Pulse* was published, Wang saw his work receive critical acclaim in the *Singapore Free Press* and *The Straits Times*.14 He continued writing poetry and penning short stories – some under the pseudonym Awang Kedua – which were published in student journals such as *The New Cauldron*,*The Malayan Undergrad and The Compact: A Selection of University of Malaya Short Stories, 1953–1959*.15

-Wang stopped writing in the early
-1960s16 after graduating with a Doctorate in
-History at the School of Oriental and African Studies in London.
+Wang stopped writing in the early 1960s16 after graduating with a Doctorate in History at the School of Oriental and African Studies in London.
 He became a noted historian, assuming roles as University
-Professor at the National University of Singapore, Chairman of the East Asian Institute and Emeritus Professor at the Australian
-National University.17 Wang‘s friendship with
-Beda Lim endured after graduation.
-Lim was the Chief Librarian at the University of
-Malaya Library from 1965 to 1980.
-He died in 1999 at the age of 73.18 Gracie Lee
+Professor at the National University of Singapore, Chairman of the East Asian Institute and Emeritus Professor at the Australian National University.17 Wang‘s friendship with Beda Lim endured after graduation.
+Lim was the Chief Librarian at the University of Malaya Library from 1965 to 1980.
+He died in 1999 at the age of 73.18

+– Written by Gracie Lee

+#### **NOTES**